(Part 2 of a 3 part series)

 - If your trainer is seen poking, forcing, prodding, jerking, yanking or popping the leash, bullying or using any physical force or intimidation on the dog such as: staring, looming over the dog, making threatening gestures, forcing the dog to do something, or flooding an animal, you have found a fraud.
 Run the other way and your dog will kiss you thanks later.

 - If they flash celebrities pictures and name drop throughout their conversations with you and on their web site as their sales pitch, that is typically meant to distract you from finding their credentials, which many times do not exist.
 Celebrities don’t know about dog training or behavior any more than the average person does.
-In addition, most celebrities are as diligent about privacy and security as we are and I often sign confidentiality and nondisclosure agreements when I am working with one of my high profile clientele.
+In addition, most celebrities are as diligent about privacy and security as we are and I often sign confidentiality and nondisclosure agreements when I am working with one of my many high profile clientele.
 If a person or company is constantly name-dropping I would find another dog trainer and company.

 - If they don’t offer you a list of referrals, recommendations and contacts, find another dog trainer.
-Ask to see a list of referrals and recommendations from both professionals and clients that you may contact to enquire about their training methods, education, service provided…etc. If they can’t provide recent veterinarians recommendations, or a substantial list of both current, and past clients, you may want to ask why?
+Ask to see a list of referrals and recommendations from both professionals and clients that you may contact to inquire about their training methods, education, service provided…etc. If they can’t provide recent veterinarians recommendations, or a substantial list of both current, and past clients, you may want to ask why?
 Furthermore, make sure there are no conflicts of interest when you check referrals (you are not calling their friends, mother, father, siblings, husband, wife…etc.) Double check and look at their listed affiliations and organizations web sites and check references.
 Anyone can list a host of testimonials and recommendations and many do.
 Ask for a list of doctors and veterinarians that you can call to verify that they currently recommend your practices (sadly many veterinarians do not understand or are knowledgeable about the science of dog behavior as that is not what they study or specialize in.
-Look up the best veterinarians in Miami yourself and make sure they are currently in practice and strictly advocate and promote force free, positive reinforcement dog training in their patient waiting areas and verbally).
+Look up the best veterinarians yourself and make sure they are currently in practice and strictly advocate and promote force free, positive reinforcement dog training in their patient waiting areas and verbally).